|IV.||Study Abroad Policies and Processes|

 The academic advisement of students in the College is shared by the advising deans in the College and the College’s faculty.

 Advising of all first- and second-year students is supervised by the College Dean’s Office in ICC 303.
 During their first year, students are encouraged to schedule a meeting with their assigned dean to discuss their intellectual interests and academic goals, and to construct a preliminary Academic Road Map (ARM).
-The purpose of the Academic Road Map is for the student and dean to get to know one another, to discuss how to use the degree audit advising tool, and for the student to learn how to navigate the curriculum.
+The purpose of the Academic Road Map is to acquaint student and dean, to discuss how to use the degree audit advising tool, and for the student to learn how to navigate the curriculum.
 Although the Academic Road Map is designed to ensure the timely completion of all degree requirements, it is in no way binding, and it is expected that students will revise their plans as their intellectual interests evolve.
 The creation of the Academic Road Map provides an opportunity for students to explore the full range of curricular options available to them in the College, and to discuss other possibilities such as study abroad.

 In addition to working with the Dean’s staff, students who enter the College with declared majors in mathematics, the sciences, a language, or linguistics are assigned a faculty advisor in their major.
-These departmental advisors provide their students with specific information about the proper sequencing of courses required for their majors, discuss and give formal approval to students’ proposed course selection during preregistration for each upcoming semester, and serve as intellectual mentors in the student’s chosen field of endeavor.
+These departmental advisors provide their students with specific information about the proper sequencing of courses required for their majors, discuss students’ proposed course selections during registration periods, and serve as intellectual mentors in the student’s chosen field of endeavor.

 Students who enter the College undeclared do not formally declare their majors until their second year.
 The Dean’s Office staff encourages undeclared students to explore potential areas of interest by pursuing a combination of core requirements and elective courses in the first two years.
 At the time of major declaration, the student is assigned a faculty advisor in the major department.
 That advisor is responsible for assisting the student in choosing junior- and senior-year courses which will result in the timely and successful completion of all degree requirements.
 A faculty advisor who becomes well acquainted with a student can counsel perceptively and structure coursework to prepare for a desired career and/or postgraduate study.
 All transfer students are also assigned a faculty advisor in their delcared maor upon matriculation.